winitzki/sofp/README.md

 These tutorials tend to be very hands-on and narrow in scope, limited to one or two specific questions and specific applications.
 Such tutorials usually do not present a sufficiently broad picture and do not illustrate deeper connections between these mathematical constructions.

+Perhpas the best selection of AFFT material can be found in the [Haskell wikibooks](https://en.wikibooks.org/wiki/Haskell).
+However, these tutorials are incomplete and limited to explaining the use of Haskell.
+They are not suitable as a first introduction or as a reference on AFFT.

-Similarly, books on type theory and formal logic present quite a few intricacies of domain theory and proof theory -- which is a lot of information that practicing programmers will have difficulty assimilating and yet will have no hope of ever applying in their daily work.
+Existing textbooks on type theory and formal logic present quite a few intricacies of domain theory and proof theory -- which is a lot of information that practicing programmers will have difficulty assimilating and yet will have no hope of ever applying in their daily work.
 At the same time, these books never mention practical techniques used in many functional programming libraries today, such as quantified types, types parameterized by type constructors, or partial type-level functions (known as "type classes").